Gabriella439/slides/namespaced-debruijn/slides.md

 λ(a : Bool) → λ(x : Text) → a
 ```

-The interpreter intelligently eliminates indices when you fix shadowing
+Indices intelligently revert to zero when they're no longer needed

 What if you forgo language support in favor of mangling the name in userland?